 6.0L Powerstroke diesel running rough?
-Injectors could be the culprit especially if you feel a hard miss, barely running or starting cold, or cloud of unburnt diesel spewing out your tailpipe.
+Injectors could be the culprit especially if you feel a hard miss, rough running, hard-cold starts, or clouds of unburnt diesel spewing out your tailpipe.
 Save yourself some money and change an injector yourself.
 What seems like a daunting task of changing the injectors on your Powerstroke is actually quite easy.
 Follow through this article and read the steps to save big by doing it yourself.

 In this article, I will cover the steps involved in changing an injector on a 6.0L Powerstroke diesel engine.
 These steps specifically apply to F-series trucks as E-series vans are done in an entirely different way.
 Lord help whoever wants to take on an E-series van, but I have done my fair share of buses and ambulances.
 First, lets discuss why you may want to change an injector.